M-M-Akash/RecommendationApp/README.md

   - **NeuMF Layer**: Combining GMF and MLP outputs.
   - **Output Layer**: Predicting user-item interaction probability.

+You can find the implementation notebook for this phase [here](Notebook/Neural_Collaborative_Filtering.ipynb).

 However, this approach faced a bottleneck during real-time inference, as the model struggled to deliver results quickly enough for high-performance requirements.

 ### Phase 3: TensorFlow Recommenders (TFRS)
 To overcome the inference bottleneck, the project migrated to **TensorFlow Recommenders** (TFRS) with **ScaNN** (Scalable Nearest Neighbors).
 This phase achieved:
 - **Significant Performance Improvement**: Real-time inference latency reduced to 3.35 ms ± 618 µs.
 - **Ease of Integration**: TFRS simplified the development and scaling of recommendation systems.

+You can find the implementation notebook for this phase [here](Notebook/TFRS_click_data.ipynb).

 ## Challenges and Breakthroughs